Resume of Bruce Van Sant

 Professional Career

-United Aircraft hired me as a mathematician in their RL-10 rocket program, but I came to enjoy programming of real time command and control computer systems.
+United Aircraft hired me in 1960 as a mathematician in their RL-10 rocket program, but I came to enjoy programming of real time command and control computer systems.
 That permitted me to move on to NASA Greenbelt as a systems analyst in their manned spacecraft programs.
-With time out working on IBM's first operating system products (DOS, MVS), I moved on to NASA Houston as a project manager on the moon landing Project Apollo.
-A job followed at the heart of the U.S. ABM shield with Bell Labs, New Jersey, where I managed development of the NIKE-X multi/parallel-processor operating system and all its supporting software, a central part of the SAFEGUARD weapons systems whose success brought the USSR to sign the Strategic Arms Limitation Treaty.
+After I got loaned out in 1965 to work on IBM's first big computer operating systems, I moved on to NASA Houston as a project manager on the moon landing Project Apollo.
+By 1968 a job followed at the heart of the U.S. ABM shield with its prime contractor Bell Labs, where I managed development of the NIKE-X multi/parallel-processor operating system and all its supporting software, a central part of the SAFEGUARD weapons systems whose success brought the USSR to sign the Strategic Arms Limitation Treaty.

-Looking back at that point, as an IBM Senior Consultant Systems Engineer, I saw that I had pioneered management methods and tools for the development of on-line networked systems, many of which appear in the foundations of today's Information Technology.
+At that point, as an IBM Senior Consultant Systems Engineer, I looked back and saw that I had pioneered management methods and tools for the development of on-line networked systems, many of which appear in the foundations of today's Information Technology.
 Some still exist in the software on your PC.

 IBM World Trade asked me to create a consultant program which would carry the innovations we had demonstrated at Volvo to their other large customers.
 They also tasked me to train all countries to "unbundle" their software services business from hardware sales and turn a profit through software.
 This led to many years of consulting abroad for many industries in many countries, until ill health struck like a tiger in Sumatra.

-During a decades long recovery process I paid more attention to my sailing than to work, chartering my yacht between jobs and doing some writing.
+During a decades long recovery process I paid more attention to my sailing than I did to my work.
+Between jobs I chartered my yacht and did some writing.
 I gradually dropped out of the tech world altogether, and spent thirty years cosseting my health by criss-crossing the seas in my sailboats.

 Professional Summary Backward to 1960